How Metal Nerds Choose What Bands To Like: A Scientific Model

 Have you ever noticed that the bands who metal nerds fawn over today were universally-despised rage magnets just a few short years ago?
 For example, trashing Pantera in 2011 is asking to get chased with torches and pitchforks — the polar opposite of 1993, when you would be hard-pressed to find a band that metal nerds hated more.
 Or how everybody jizzes over Suffocation now, but in the mid-90s you couldn’t read two pages of Metal Maniacs without someone pissing and moaning about “Suffoclones.”
 Are metal nerds crazy, or is there some rhyme and reason to their seemingly-contradictory behavior??
 I believe that there is indeed a way to understand metal nerds, but it’s not what you might think!

-Psychologists have long compared metal nerds to women.
-The similarities are certainly undeniable: like the fairer sex, they are fickle, emotional, and irrational.
-They even have long hair!
-However, my research suggests that, unlike women, they actually operate by a primitive form of logic and are highly predictable.
+My research suggests that they actually operate by a primitive form of logic and are actually very predictable.
 After the break: my SCIENTIFIC MODEL OF METAL NERD PSYCHOLOGY, the FOUR KINDS OF METAL BANDS, and an exclusive METAL NERD CHEAT SHEET that reveals a foolproof formula for whether you should like a band or not!

 SECTION 1: METAL NERD PSYCHOLOGY